huggingface/peft/docs/source/developer_guides/checkpoint.md

 By default, the model will be saved in the `safetensors` format, which has several advantages over the `bin` format (which uses `pickle` under the hood).
 Content-wise, the two store the same `state_dict` though and are thus interchangeable.
 You can read more about `pickle` file vulnerabilities [in this documentation page.](https://huggingface.co/docs/hub/security-pickle)

-As mentioned above, the `state_dict` will only contain the parameters of the adapter module, not the base model.
+The `state_dict` only contains the parameters of the adapter module, not the base model.
 To illustrate the difference in size, a normal BERT model requires ~420MB of disk space, whereas an IA³ adapter on top of this BERT model only requires ~260KB.

 The `adapter_config.json` file contains the configuration of the adapter module, which is necessary to load the model.
 Below is an example of an `adapter_config.json` for an IA³ adapter with standard settings applied to a BERT model: